Amaan-pathan/snakes-game-main/README.md

 ## Demo

-You can play the game online at [Snake Game Demo](https://snakes-game-nine.vercel.app/).
+You can play the game online at [Snake Game Demo]

 ## Features